qutech/qopt/doc/source/index.rst

 on arbitrary waveform generators, linear transformations or even the measured response of an arbitrary waveform generator to a set of input voltages.

-**Amplitude Functions**

-A differentiable functional relation between the optimization parameters and the control amplitudes can be expressed in the amplitude functions.
-This can for example be the exchange energy as function of the voltage detuning in a double quantum dot implemented in semiconductor spin qubits.

 Optimization
 ------------